wso2/docs-mi/en/docs/reference/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-example.md

-# DB event inbound endpoint example
+# DB Event Inbound Endpoint Example

 The following are the main features of the event generator.